Burke, a Republican, was the representative for Florida's 12th congressional district from 1973 to 1978.

-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Burke is shown as a purple triangle. (analysis methodology)
+Burke is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Burke sponsored bills primarily in these issue areas:

 Armed Forces and National Security (33%) Government Operations and Politics (21%) International Affairs (10%) Labor and Employment (10%) Law (7%) Social Welfare (7%) Taxation (7%) Crime and Law Enforcement (5%)

 Some of Burke’s most recently sponsored bills include...

 - H.R.
 13912 (95th): A bill to amend title 39 of the United States Code to ...

 - H.R.
 13866 (95th): A bill for the relief of Joseph P. J. Charette.

 - H.R.
 13000 (95th): A bill to amend title 39 of the United States Code to ...

 - H.R.
 9698 (95th): A bill to provide for the use and distribution of the award ...

 - H.J.Res.
 628 (95th): Joint resolution to authorize and request the President to issue annually a ...